Rosmar Tan

-Rosemarie Peñamora Tan-Pamulaklakin (born February 12, 1994), also known as Rosmar, is a Filipino-Chinese vlogger, entrepreneur, and CEO of the skincare brand Rosmar International.
+Rosemarie Peñamora Tan-Pamulaklakin (born February 12, 1994), also known as Rosmar, is a Filipino vlogger, entrepreneur, and CEO of the skincare brand Rosmar International.
 She has also ventured into other businesses, including a pet shop, a samgyupsal restaurant, a massage and parlor business, a thrift store, a fish store, travel agency, concert venue and real estate.

-Pamulaklakin is mostly known through her TikTok page, where she has amassed over 20.8 million followers.
+Pamulaklakin is mostly known through her TikTok page, where she has amassed over 22.4 million followers.

 Early life and education

-She graduated with a bachelor's degree in medical technology from Far Eastern University.
+Pamulaklakin graduated with a bachelor's degree in medical technology from Far Eastern University.
 At 19, while still attending university, she established her first business, Mysterious Madre Cacao.